-The Maxi Cosi Pria 70 Convertible Car Seat is one of the few convertible car seats that have a high minimum requirement when it comes to placing a child in the seat for the first time.
+The Maxi Cosi Pria 70 Convertible car seat is one of the few convertible car seats that have a high minimum requirement for placing a child in the seat for the first time.

 How To Put The Tiny Fit Insert In Maxi Cosi Pria 70

 Will It Fit In My Car?

 The Maxi Cosi Pria 70 comes with three recline positions.
 When you fully recline it in the rear-facing mode, expect to occupy a lot of space in your vehicle.